Thoughts on hoping your faith always outweighs your fears.

 I noticed another time I fully embraced that black-diamond mindset.
 It was when I first began writing.
 It didn’t matter to me that I didn’t hold a degree in journalism.
 It didn’t matter that I was starting later in life, as opposed to a shiny new 21-year-old.
 I just didn’t doubt myself.
 I figured I had as much reason to be in the writing community as anybody else.
 I felt like hard work and perseverance were the keys.
 And I was right.

 As with all things, however, the more you learn, the more you realize how bloody ignorant you are.
 At some point in my skiing life, I started to think too much about it.
 I went from my heart to my head.
 I started noticing the sharp cliffs, wild turns, and vertical drops that would make even Superman freak out a little bit.

-With writing I feel like it’s been the same thing.
-The more I’ve learned in politics, the more I’ve learned what all I don’t know.
+With writing, I feel like it’s been the same thing.
+The more I’ve learned in politics, the more I’ve learned what I don’t know.
 And that realization in and of itself isn’t a bad thing.
-I prefer that to being a snot-nosed know it all.
+I prefer to not be a snot-nosed-know-it-all.
 I appreciate being humbled and I am grateful for learning curves.
 But then you start noticing the cliffs.
 And once again it goes from heart knowledge to head knowledge.

 And that is where the danger lies.

 “Whether you think you can, or think you can’t – you’re right.”
 Henry Ford said that and I’ve come to realize how important those words are.